 Please consider nominating someone you know to recognize the great work they are doing in TWHE and higher education in Texas.

-The deadline for submitting nominations with documentation is March 9, 2018.
-The awards will be presented at the TWHE 2018 conference held April 15-17, 2018 in Frisco, Texas.
+The deadline for submitting nominations with documentation is February 15, 2019.
+The awards will be presented at the TWHE 2019 conference held April 7-9, 2019 in San Antonio, Texas.

 Recipients of all three awards will receive a complimentary conference registration.